8bNFT/incomplete-guide-to-imx/README.md

     {
         "metadata": [
             {
-                "name": <NAME OF THE KEY>, // name of the top-level key defined in your schema "type": <ONE OF THE 5 ALLOWED TYPES>, // check the above definition of types "filterable": <boolean(true/false)> // defines whether or not your assets should be filterable by this key }
+                "name": <NAME OF THE KEY>, // name of the top-level key defined in your schema (Required) "type": <ONE OF THE 5 ALLOWED TYPES>, // check the above definition of types.
+(Optional, defaults to "text") "filterable": <boolean(true/false)> // defines whether or not your assets should be filterable by this key.
+Cannot be used with type "text.
+(Optional, defaults to false)
+            }
         ]
     }